openpreserve/matchbox/README.md

 #matchbox

-*Matchbox* provides decision-making support for quality assurance tasks concerning document image collections employing image processing techniques.
+*Matchbox* detects duplicate pages in digitised document collection.

 ### What does matchbox do?
-*Matchbox* is an [open source tool](https://github.com/openplanets/matchbox) providing decision-making support for quality assurance tasks concerning document image collections (e.g. duplicate detection in or across document image collections).
-It provides functions to identify duplicated content, even where files are different, e.g. in format, size, rotated, cropped, colour-enhanced.
+*Matchbox* is an [open source tool](https://github.com/openplanets/matchbox) providing decision-making support for quality assurance tasks concerning document image collections.
+The tool aims at comparing digitized text documents.
  A main advantage is its general approach that works where OCR will not, for example images of handwriting or music scores.

-Further  Matchbox is useful in assembling collections from multiple sources, and identifying missing files.
+### Use cases for *Matchbox* image based tool
+* detect duplicates in or across document image collections
+* compare two image documents for similarity (1 - similar, 0 - not similar)
+* support collections assembling from multiple sources
+* identify missing files in a document collection

+### *Matchbox* advantages
+* reduces involvement of a human expert
+* automated analysis with *Matchbox* is faster then human expert
+* reduces costs for quality assurance processes
+* works also with handwritten text
+* works also for music scores
+* works for mathematical expressions
+* works independent from file format
+* works independent from file size
+* works independent from text rotation
+* works independent from text cropping
+* works independent from text colour

 *Matchbox* development was partially supported by the [SCAPE](http://www.scape-project.eu/) Project.
 The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).